American Mission Hospital: Awards

 In May 2020, the hospital achieved first place in two categories of Business Worldwide Magazine (BWM) 2020 GCC Business Excellence Awards.
 Best Private Non-profit Healthcare Provider – GCC and 'Business Leadership and Outstanding Contribution to Healthcare – GCC', which was won by Group CEO Julia Maria Tovey.

 Dr George Cheriyan, the corporate CEO of AMH, was listed among the winners in the CEO Today Middle East Awards of 2020 and 2021, by the CEO Today magazine.

 In 2015, AMH was listed among the best hospitals in the Arabian Gulf region by the International Socrates Committee based in Oxford, England.
 That year, Dr George Cheriyan was also announced as the 'Manager of the Year' for the region.

+On 10 August 2023, CMC Vellore invited Dr George Cheriyan, the CEO of AMH to give the 12th Annual Dr. Ida S. Scudder Humanitarian Oration, and presented him with a citation and award, for his work.

 Accreditations

 In 2017, the main branch in Manama and the satellite branches in Saar and Amwaj Islands have been awarded Diamond status – the highest level of accreditation given to hospitals by the National Health Regulatory Authority (NHRA) of Bahrain.
 The accreditation is awarded, after NHRA's assessment, once, every three years.

 The Diamond Status was re-affirmed in April 2021 when, once again, all the three locations were reviewed and re-accredited by NHRA.

 In May 2021, the hospital became the first private hospital in Bahrain to achieve the CAP accreditation for its Department of Pathology and Laboratory Medicine, and second in the country to achieve this, after the government facility King Hamad University Hospital.

 Ten years earlier, on 17 May 2007, AMH had become the first hospital in the Kingdom of Bahrain to have achieved accreditation through ACHS International (ACHSI), Australia's leading health care accreditation agency, which is recognised by the International Society for Quality in Health Care (ISQua), for both, its standards and its accreditations programs.
 And that status was reaffirmed in 2010.